 Grand Hall once was the place which was used to receive civil and military officials.
-In the north of the hall shrine three 2-meter-high sculptures of Buddha.
-They are Sakyamuni, Medicine Guru Buddha and Amita Buddha.
-North of Grand Hall is Yongyou Hall which is the location for lamas for reading scriptures and holding Buddhist ceremonies.
+In the north of the hall stand three, 2-meter-high sculptures of the Buddha: Sakyamuni (“Buddha the teacher”, Medicine Guru Buddha, and Amida (“celestial”) Buddha.
+North of Grand Hall is Yongyou Hall which is where the lamas read scriptures and holding Buddhist ceremonies.
 In the center of the hall is a Buddha which was carved out of sandalwood.

-Now the Lama Palace is an important heritage site under state protection.
+Today, the Lama Palace is an important heritage site under state protection.

 Admission Fee: 25RMB

 Open Time: 9:00 – 16:30